atomvm/AtomVM/doc/src/atomvm-internals.md

 JIT compiler is composed of two main interfaces : backend and stream.

 A backend implementation is required for each architecture.
 The backend is called by jit module as it translates bytecodes to machine code.
-The current implementations are `jit_x86_64` and `jit_aarch64` which are suitable for systems with System V X86 64 ABI or AArch64 ABI.
+The current implementations are :
+- `jit_x86_64` for System V X86 64 ABI
+- `jit_aarch64` for AArch64 ABI
+- `jit_armv6m` for AArch32 ABI
+- `jit_riscv32` for rv32imc ilp32 ABI.

 A stream implementation is responsible for streaming the machine code, especially in the context of low memory.
-Two implementations currently exist: `jit_stream_binary` that streams assembly code to an Erlang binary, suitable for tests and precompilation on the desktop, and `jit_stream_mmap` that streams assembly code in an `mmap(2)` allocated page, suitable for JIT compilation on Unix.
+Three implementations currently exist:
+- `jit_stream_binary` that streams assembly code to an Erlang binary, suitable for tests and precompilation on the desktop
+- `jit_stream_mmap` that streams assembly code in an `mmap(2)` allocated page, suitable for JIT compilation on Unix
+- `jit_stream_flash` available on Pico that allows for embedded JIT.

 ### Embedded JIT and Native